 3. Celebrate Rome's birthday... surrounded by gladiators!

-Did you know that since the 3rd century BC this place has been dedicated to flowers?
+Did you know that since the third century BC this place has been dedicated to flowers?
 The Municipal Rose Garden is home to approximately 1,100 species of roses from all over the world, even from such exotic places as China and Mongolia.
 If you are lucky enough to visit Rome in spring you will be the envy of everyone with your photographs.

 What are the rarest roses on the planet?

-Among the most curious roses in the Municipal Rose Garden are the Chinensis Virdiflora rose with intense green petals; the Chinensis Mutabilis rose, which changes color 7 times in five days, or the Foetida rose, a beautiful yellow flower...
+Among the most curious roses in the Municipal Rose Garden are the Chinensis Virdiflora rose with its intense green petals; the Chinensis Mutabilis rose, which changes color 7 times in five days, or the Foetida rose, a beautiful yellow flower...
 Smelly!

 One of the most interesting areas of the garden (and the largest!) is the one that houses the collection of botanical roses, ancient and modern, appreciated by visitors for their extraordinary beauty.
 The cultivated specimens come from all over the world: from the Far East to South Africa, from old Europe to New Zealand, passing through America.